 Attractions of race, religious views, or oc-cupation would aggregate into distinct pre-cincts similar elements, contention, and antagonism would thus be avoided.
-He thinks this separation of like people will conduce to progress and consolidate the nation.
-To nearly every one of these positions the scientific student of history will dissent:
+He thinks this separation of like people will conduce to progress and consolidate the na-tion.
+To nearly every one of these posi-tions the scientific student of history will dissent.

 If this theory could be put in practice, the nation would lose homogeneity in direct ratio of its success.
-The Precincts would become a countless multitude of nationalities, with antagonistic laws, manners, customs and interests, and the nation would be a man of straw.
+The Precincts would become a countless multitude of nationalities, with antagonistic laws, amanhors, customs and interests, and the nation would be a man of straw. would be a man of straw

-Our national permanency and stability depends on the homogeneity of its ele-ments.
-We must be one people with a common language, common interests and purposes.
-We must not allow the English to col-lect in one town, the Irish in another, the Dutch in a third, the Methodist in a fourth, the Catholics in a fifth, the Atheists in a sixth, but all these nationalities, religious and ideas must be constantly agitated to-gether.
-They are not allowed to gather and intensify.
-Whatever good each may have all must share, and the agitation will blow away the error.
+Our national permanency and stability depends on the homogeneity of its elements.
+We must be one-people with a common language, common interests and purposes.
+We must not allow the English to colses.
+We must not allow the English to collect in one town, the Irish in another, the

+Dutch in a third, the Methodist in a fourth,

+the Catholics in a fifth, the Atheists in a

+sixth, but all these nationalities, religions

+and ideas must be constantly agitated to

+gether.
+They are not allowed to gather

+and intensify.
+Whatever good each may

+have all must share, and the agitation will

+blow away the error.

-Granting, however, the author's premises, he develops a colossal national system, and we must refer those who are interested in this subject to his pages for the working out of the powers given to the different ruling bodies.
+Granting, however, the author's premises,

+he develops a colossal national system, and

+we must refer those who are interested in

+this subject to his pages for the working